BIS Implements SDN Crossover Rule

 Although you and/or your organization may not be the exporter to a transaction invoking the licensing requirements of § 744.8, it is important to consider the broad scope of General Prohibition (“GP”) 10 of the EAR.
 In pertinent part, GP 10 states in pertinent part that no person may sell, transfer, export, reexport, finance, order, buy, remove, conceal, store, use, loan, dispose of, transport, forward, or otherwise service, in whole or in part, any item subject to the EAR and exported, reexported, or transferred (in-country) or to be exported, reexported, or transferred (in-country), with knowledge that a violation of the EAR has occurred, is about to occur, or is intended to occur in connection with the item.

-Applicability of OFAC’s 50 Percent Rule to § 744.8 of the EAR
+Applicability of OFAC/BIS 50 Percent Rules to § 744.8 of the EAR

-It is not entirely clear from the language of § 744.8 itself if the scope of the new crossover rule extends to entities that are constructively blocked under OFAC’s 50 Percent Rule—which I’ve defined and covered more deeply in a prior article—for any of the covered sanctions programs.
-There is no reference in § 744.8 to entities that are not themselves designated on the SDN List but otherwise blocked because of their ownership interests invoking OFAC’s 50 Percent Rule.
-Although BIS has not published any public guidance to clarify the issue, it indicated in response to my relevant queries in June 2024 that § 744.8 does not apply to persons that are not specifically identified on the SDN List, and therefore does not apply to entities that are otherwise constructively blocked pursuant to OFAC’s 50 Percent Rule.
-BIS also published a relevant Frequently Asked Question (Q2) on August 23, 2024 confirming in relation to applicability of OFAC’s 50 Percent Rule to § 744.8’s restrictions, that it does not apply to persons that are not specifically identified on the SDN List.
+In its original form, it was not entirely clear from the language of § 744.8 itself whether the scope of the crossover rule extended to entities that are constructively blocked under OFAC’s 50 Percent Rule—which I’ve defined and covered more deeply in a prior article—for any of the covered sanctions programs.
+This is because there was no reference in § 744.8 to entities that are not themselves designated on the SDN List but otherwise blocked because of their ownership interests invoking OFAC’s 50 Percent Rule.
+Although BIS had not published any public guidance to clarify the issue at the time, it did indicate in response to my relevant queries in June 2024 that § 744.8 did not apply to persons that are not specifically identified on the SDN List, and therefore did not apply to entities that are otherwise constructively blocked pursuant to OFAC’s 50 Percent Rule.
+BIS also later published a relevant Frequently Asked Question on August 23, 2024 (no longer available on its website) confirming the non-applicability of OFAC’s 50 Percent Rule to § 744.8’s restrictions and requirements.

 Compliance Considerations